mehmedaltug/aem-os/README.md

 3. Navigate to your repository's **Actions** tab.
 4. Select the **Build ISO Image** workflow and click **Run workflow**.
 5. Once the build succeeds, download your custom `.iso` from the workflow artifacts.

----

-Would you like me to adjust the tone of this README, or add a section detailing how contributors can help improve the OS?